-When you are looking at your choices in rehabilitation facilities, you will come across trusted national brands like The Recovery Village.
+When you are looking at your choices in rehabilitation facilities, you will come across trusted national brands.
 There are a lot of advantages to choosing treatment programs at facilities like this.
 In a national treatment center, patients are sometimes able to get enough distance from their regular lives and devote the time to healing in a more productive way than they would at local facilities.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.